Wondering what to wear home from hospital after giving birth?

 As for the rest of the outfit, it depends on the season and your new body size.

-And if you love this what to wear after you give birth checklist, make sure you check out our guides on how to save money on baby items, things new moms need for themselves, hospital bag checklist for dad, and best baby books for new parents.
+And if you love this what to wear after you give birth checklist, make sure you check out our guides on how to save money on baby items, things new moms need for themselves, and best baby books for new parents.
 Or even our guide on what to wear in the hospital after giving birth!